-A better way to learn more about our country’s culture and history is to travel to Northern Luzon in a shoestring budget and experience the local life.
+A better way to learn more about our country’s culture and history is to travel to Northern Luzon on a shoestring budget and experience the local life, history and its natural wonders.
 Take delight in riding the kalesa in Vigan and marvel at its old world charm.
-More history awaits in Laoag.
+More history awaits in Laoag with museums and old structures.
 There’s fun and excitement at Paoay’s sand dunes.
-And a relaxing treat of serene white beaches and lovely blue skies in Pagudpud.
+On top of all that, serene white beaches and lovely blue skies in Pagudpud is such a relaxing retreat.

 After spending a night in Vigan, we waited around six in the morning for the Partas bus to go to Laoag.
-The bus fare was P150 per person and it took us almost 2 hours to arrive in Laoag.
+It took us almost 2 hours to arrive in Laoag.

-We took an early lunch near the Sinking Bell Tower and we asked around and commissioned a tricycle driver for P500 for our Laog-Paoay tour.
+We had an early lunch near the Sinking Bell Tower and we asked around and commissioned a tricycle driver for ~P500 for our Laog-Paoay tour.
 Later in the afternoon, we enjoyed surfing the sand dunes of Paoay.

 The next day, we were in Pagudpud to enjoy the white beaches and its beautiful scenery.
 Afterwards, we went to Bangui windmills and Kapurpurwan rock formation and off to La Union for the surf swells.

-We will always admire the simple pleasures at these laid-back towns.
+We will always admire the simple pleasures in these laid-back towns.

 Our first stop is one of the baroque churches in the Philippines declared as a UNESCO World Heritage Site.